 - Preheat the oven to 350 F (180 C/Gas 4).

 - In a large skillet over medium heat, fry the bacon until just crisp.
 Remove it to paper towels to drain; set aside.

 - Remove all but a few teaspoons of drippings from the skillet.
 Add the ground beef and chopped onion and place back over medium heat.
 Cook, stirring and breaking up the beef until the onion is tender and the beef is no longer pink.

-- In a large bowl combine the ground beef mixture with the drained and rinsed beans.
+- In a large bowl combine the ground beef mixture with the drained beans.

 - In another bowl combine the ketchup, mustard, Worcestershire sauce, and the brown and granulated sugars; mix well to blend.
 Pour over the bean mixture and stir to blend.

 - Spoon the bean mixture into a 2 1/2- to 3-quart baking dish.
 Sprinkle the crumbled bacon over the top.

 - Bake in the preheated oven for about 1 hour.